atgoldberg/unreal-copilot/Planning/PLANNING_AGENT_INSTRUCTIONS.md

 # Planning Agent Instructions

-This document defines the responsibilities, workflow, and formatting rules for the **Planning Agent**, which is responsible for generating, managing, and updating tasks assigned to **Coding Agents** in this project.
+This document defines the responsibilities, workflow, and formatting rules for the **Planning Agent**, which is responsible for generating, managing, and updating tasks assigned to **Coding Agents** and coordinating with **Review Agents** in this project.

 ---